StubHub – Financial Reporting & Systems Integration

-Enter Help4Access, San Francisco’s leading database consulting company.
-Given the budget and time constraints, Help4Access recommended leveraging the existing Microsoft Access Database already at the heart of the process to serve as the central point of integration for the various evolving financial and e-commerce systems.
+Enter Help4Access, a national leader in custom application development and integration.
+Given StubHub’s budget and time constraints, Help4Access recommended leveraging the existing Microsoft Access database already at the heart of the process to serve as the central point of integration for the various evolving financial and e-commerce systems.

 Help4Access worked closely with StubHub to analyze the existing business process and develop a strategy that would provide the integration and throughput needed to achieve their objectives.